How to change a tyre

 If you don’t know how to change a wheel, the inconvenience is even greater, as you’ll have to wait for roadside assistance to come and do it for you, which may cost money, too.

-Changing a wheel isn’t complicated, but there are things you should know in order to make the job as easy and as safe as possible.
+Changing a tyre is quite easy and is likely to take around half an hour or so, but there are things you should know in order to make the job as stress-free and as safe as possible.
 Read on to find out how to change a tyre.

 Before you start